rushabhhalmare09/JAVA_CODE/JAVA_INTERIEW_PREP.md

 - Are re-entrant
 - Re-entrancy can help for overridden synchronized methods.
 Call to super.method() tries to re-acquire lock, and is permitted.
 Allowing Object class to act as a lock (instead of special classes) was a mistake in JVM design.
 JVM implementors now have to make trade offs between object size and locking performance.

+**Liveness and Performance**: -
+- If scope of synchronized block is too large (say entire method of service).
+The whole performance benefit of multi-threading might be wiped off if service is accessed by lot of threads.
+- Scope of synchronized block should be small enough that it covers all mutable state.

+II] **Sharing Objects** : -

+**Data Visibility** : -
+- When data is not synchronized, other thread might read stale data (due to caching of variables in CPU registers and L1, L2)
+- 64-bit operations can be treated as 2 32-bit operations, thus need to be synchronized
+- Synchronized keyword ensures other thread reads latest data
+- Volatile keyword does the same
+- Semantics of volatile does not guarantee atomic increment!!
+Thus use volatile generally as status flags and such.
+Debugging tip: --server argument can hoist variables out of if condition (due to heavier optimization), while client JVM may not.
+Thus don't just think, if it works in client it works on server.

+**Safe construction**: -
+- Do not let this reference escape the constructor.
+Even if it is last statement of constructor, the escaped reference of this, may not be pointing to completed object.
+- Thus instead of constructors, listeners use setListener factory methods.